 Keep in mind that there are many different types of tests produced by many different companies.
 Some test for the novel coronavirus itself, while others test for signs that your body has developed antibodies to fight off infection (which can signal whether you were infected in the past).
 Some are also more reliable than others.
 In addition, many testing centers require you to wait several days after a potential COVID-19 exposure before you can get tested (because it can take a while for the test to detect signs of infection), so it’s helpful to get as much info as you can in advance about the types of tests available near you.

-We know that some people in the U.S. might not trust their governmental institutions at this juncture.
-But if you are looking for information, the Centers for Disease Control and Prevention (CDC) is providing some of the most accurate, up-to-date information that we have.
+Given the history of how the government initially handled the pandemic, it makes sense that some people may be distrusting as a result.
+But if you are looking for information, the CDC is providing some of the most accurate, up-to-date information that we have.

 HIV Care and Staying Healthy in the Coronavirus Era